AAROC/aaroc.github.io/_posts/2014-09-19-Friday-sites.md

   1. it goes into one of the distribution repositories.
 These are *e.g.* EMI and Globus
   1. Infrastructures repackage the repository artifacts (the rpms or debs) according to the SLAs they may have with their sites or technology providers.

-So, you end up with things like [UMD](http://repository.egi.eu), the Lord-of-the-Rings-inspired "Unified Middleware Distribution" which packages some things from [EMI](http://www.eu-emi.eu), some things from [Globus](https://www.globus.org/) and some things from their own.
+So, you end up with things like [UMD](http://repository.egi.eu), the Lord-of-the-Rings[^highlander]-inspired "Unified Middleware Distribution" which packages some things from [EMI](http://www.eu-emi.eu), some things from [Globus](https://www.globus.org/) and some things from their own.
 WLCG is also an infrastructure, so they repackage stuff too and there isn't an easy-to-describe mapping between these[^venn].

 What we usually propose to new sites is to deploy a site according to the basic interoperability requirements between AfricaGrid and EGI, and then make tweaks on top of that.